 So I came up with the job at the end of this article, which was built to analyze all the databases associated with this customer's Open Skies application and e-mail a report in html format to the DBA.

-The email program that I used is from the Telamon website but sadly this is no longer available on-line that I have been able to find.
+The email program that I used is from the Telamon website but sadly this is no longer available on-line but luckily Allegro is the keeper of all things Telamon, so visit Allegro's Website on how best to contact them.

 This mail program requires an SMTP capable mail server, but it doesn't have to be on your e3000.
 I just point it at our MS Exchange server.